zhgabor/django-jqaf/README.md

 var defaults = {
     container: $('body'),

+    resetSubmitEvents: true,
+    // to reset the propagation of submit event to other plugins

     formSets: '',
     // specify form element placeoholder of the formset, we cannot have more form tags inside a form so replace it